swyrin/dotties/README.md

 - Notification: mako
 - Sound system: Pipewire with PulseAudio compatibility layer.
 - Cursor: Hyprcursor with [rose-pine-hyprcursor](https://github.com/ndom91/rose-pine-hyprcursor)
+- Color picker: Hyprpicker with a dedicated keybind.

 # 😳 Can I use it?